ezfe/pwnedpasswords/README.md

 ## Thanks

-Special thanks to https://www.troyhunt.com/ for providing the API.
+- Special thanks to https://www.troyhunt.com/ for providing the API.

 ## TODO

-- [ ] Vapor 2 support
 - [ ] Better documentation, and security information
 - [ ] More test cases, and better error handling